pojntfx/go-gettext/README.md

 ### 2. Setting up the Internalization System

-Next, in an `init` function, import and setup go-gettext:
+Next, in an `init` function or elsewhere, import and setup go-gettext:

 ```go
 import "github.com/pojntfx/go-gettext/pkg/i18n"